ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 > There are two sections to this part of the course, both have slightly different requirements:
 >
 > **Part I:**
-> - Access a local or remote platform with Singularity pre-installed and accessible to you as a user
+> - Access a local or remote platform with Singularity pre-installed and accessible to you as a user (i.e. no administrator/root access required).
 >   - If you are attending a taught version of this material, it is expected that the course organisers will provide access to a platform (e.g. an institutional HPC cluster) that you can use for the first section of this material.
 >
 > **Part II:**